astroval0/astroval0/README.md

 Jetbrains poweruser

-## If you vibecode anything besides a throwaway tool only you’ll ever touch, stay the fuck away from me.
+## If you vibecode anything besides a throwaway tool only you’ll ever touch, please stay the fuck away from me.